juanmcampanario/juanmcampanario/README.md

 ## Juan Campanario
-PhD Student at the University of Pittsburgh | Expected 2023
+PhD Candidate at the University of Pittsburgh | Expected 2023